jesselafica/shs/sites/packing-for-peanuts/readme.txt

 2. Create form inputs with device names
 3. Create each of the  scenarios in scripts.js
 4. Create conversion logic for SSRs to POLDs
+5. ADD TERNARY for > max of each to return the need for a POLD box.
 ACCESSORIES
 API
 POLD